Aayush786-21/spreadsheet_connectivity/readme.md

 reading.py: Main application file with functions to authenticate, process tasks, and generate outputs. requirements.txt: List of dependencies required to run the project.
 README.md: Project documentation.

+future plans
+no. 1 google developer platform can provide credentials for us to connect with google spreadsheet. no. 2 so basically give no.1 a good test.. as a replacement of google cloud platform to link my google spreadsheet.